nipakke/drizzle-zero/README.md

 pnpm add drizzle-zero
 ```

+## CLI

+🚨 The 0.8.0 release of `drizzle-zero` ships with a CLI - this is the recommended way to use it going forward.
+A future release will deprecate the code-based version.
+See below for the documentation.

 ## Usage

 Here's an example of how to convert a Drizzle schema to a Zero schema with bidirectional relationships:

+### Define Drizzle schema

+You should have an existing Drizzle schema, e.g.:

 ```ts
 import { relations } from "drizzle-orm";